Dicklesworthstone/some_thoughts_on_ai_alignment/feedback_on_article_from_ai_models.md

-# Feedback on Jeffrey Emanuel's AI Alignment Article from Leading Foundation Models as of 2/24/2025
+# Feedback on AI Alignment Article from Leading Foundation Models as of 2/24/2025

 I decided to ask the various "best in class" AI models (O1-Pro, Claude 3.7 Sonnet, and Grok3 with thinking) what they thought of my [proposal](https://github.com/Dicklesworthstone/some_thoughts_on_ai_alignment) for how to better control and align super-smart AI systems in the future.
 After all, who better to ask than the AIs themselves?
 Here was my prompt, used for all 3: